threadi/downloadlist/readme.txt

 = Features =

 - Choose files from media library
-- Output chosen files as list with download-link, file-title, file-size and file-description
+- Output chosen files as list with file-type-specific icon, download-link, title, size and description from media library
-- Show an icon in front of each file in list
+- Ships with multiple iconsets (Bootstrap-Icons, Dashicons, FontAweSome-Icons)
 - Drag & Drop sorting for the list
 - Remove files from list